Expected August 2026 · $14.95

 What's Inside

-Eighteen chapters across four parts, built from patterns observed across multiple venture-backed and PE-backed B2B SaaS companies.
+Sixteen chapters, built from patterns observed across multiple B2B enterprise SaaS companies.

 The Problem